learn-co-curriculum/ruby-search-enumerators/README.md

 Implementing a selection routine with a low-level enumerator like `#each` is costly in a few ways.

-1. We have to maintain state with the local array `matches`.
+1. We have to **maintain state** with the local array `matches`.
+(I believe this is the first time seeing this concept - and I don't know what it means.
+Flatiron curriculum should include some explanation here?)
 2. Our block is complicated with conditional logic that can be implicit with a better enumerator.
 3. Our code lacks intention and clear semantics.
 If we mean, `#find_all` or `#select`, why don't we just say that?